 - What Are RS Numbers (rsids)?

-In some cases your genotype will be reported as a single variant because not all DNA is inherited in chromosome pairs e.g., mitochondrial DNA and, for the most part, the X and Y chromosomes in men).
+In some cases, your genotype will be reported as a single allele because not all DNA is inherited in chromosome pairs.
+Notably, this applies to mitochondrial DNA and, for the most part, the X and Y chromosomes in males.

-Occasionally, for some SNPs on the 23andMe platform, your genotype may be reported as an insertion or deletion (--) of DNA bases instead of just a simple variant pair.
-Depending on the genomic location, either an insertion or deletion could represent the typical version of the SNP.
-In other words, there are some markers in which having an extra base (insertion) is the typical variant and having a deletion is the less common variant.
-Conversely, there are some places in the genome where an insertion is rare, making a deletion the typical variant at that location.
+Depending on where in the genome the change is located, either an insertion or a deletion could represent the normal version of the variant.
+In other words, there are some places in the genome where having an extra base (insertion) is the normal variant and having a deletion is the rare variant.
+Conversely, there are some places in the genome where having an insertion is rare, making a deletion the normal variant at that location.

 23andMe does not report on all possible insertions or deletions.
 In general, the ones reported on are small, spanning only one or a few bases.

-DNA consists of two strands that are complementary to each other.
-The DNA base "A" always pairs with "T," and "G" always pairs with "C" across these two strands.
-One strand is called the positive (+) strand, and the other is called the negative (-) strand.
+Each chromosome consists of two strands of DNA that are complementary to each other.
+The DNA nucleotide base adenine (A) always pairs with thymine (T) and the base guanine (G) always pairs with cytosine (C) across these two strands.
+One strand is called the positive (+) strand and the other is called the negative (-) strand.
+23andMe always reports genotypes on the positive strand of the specified reference genome assembly.

 In some cases, we are not able to provide a genotype result for a particular SNP.
 If results cannot be provided, you will see a ”not determined” message.
 In the downloaded raw data file, the entry for any uncalled SNP displays '--' instead of a two-letter genotype.
 If you see this result, our algorithm may not have been able to confidently determine your genotype at that marker.
 This can be caused by random test error or other factors that interfere with the test.
 Some “not determined” variants are expected in the raw data and are not a cause for concern.